Many online lenders ask borrowers to upload bank statements, pay stubs, tax forms, and other financial documents to assess creditworthiness.

 Data aggregators like Plaid allow lenders to pull up to 24 months of transaction history once a borrower has submitted bank login credentials.
 Lenders can use data aggregation before funding to ensure that the applicant’s financial documents align with data pulled directly from the bank.

-Lenders that combine accurate document analysis and digital verification experience the best of all worlds.
+Lenders that combine accurate and intelligent document processing and digital verification experience the best of all worlds.
 This combination widens the acquisition funnel by optimizing for customer experience and non-intrusiveness, while adding multiple layers of fraud detection into the underwriting process.

 Document Fraud Is A Real, But Manageable, Threat